 This helps offload ongoing calculations of features and statistics into a separate index.
 A separate index is often much faster to query instead of searches which run repeated heavy computations on large sets of historical data.
-Data models can also be used to accelerate the process.
+Data models (in Enterprise or Cloud Platform) can also be used to accelerate the process.

 For MLTK, you will need to run your | fit on a summary index or a data model instead of the raw data.
 This can significantly speed up overall processing time, especially when there is more more heavy lifting required on the SPL side.

 As the | apply is often computationally not as demanding as the | fit, you can either apply all transformations on the new raw indexed data then or - with a certain time lag - on the summary indexed data.